talaafahad/Sdaia_capstone_project/README.md

 off-allowlist URL, or **a numeric claim whose figure does not appear in the cited passage** are all rejected in code before a model is consulted.

-That last rule exists because of a real trap found while building the corpus.
-The ZATCA *VAT Implementing Regulations* — a 162,000-character official PDF, the most authoritative-looking document in the entire corpus — refers to "the Mandatory Registration Threshold detailed in the Agreement" and **never states the number**.
-An agent citing it for "SAR 375,000" would be fabricating while appearing maximally rigorous.
-A test now asserts that document does *not* contain the figure, so the trap cannot silently reopen.
+This rule matters because not every authoritative-looking document actually states the number it implies.
+The ZATCA *VAT Implementing Regulations* — a 162,000-character official PDF — refers to "the Mandatory Registration Threshold detailed in the Agreement" without stating the figure itself.
+A model citing it for "SAR 375,000" would be fabricating while appearing maximally rigorous, so the pipeline requires the exact figure to be present in the cited passage, not merely implied by an authoritative-sounding source.

 **Layer 5 — Honest failure reporting.** If the Verifier's audit cannot run — say the model provider returns HTTP 429 — the claims are withheld, but the